 Unfortunately, there are a lot of boosting services that are available online for players to use real money to artificially inflate their rank in an online multiplayer game.
-Riot clearly states using boosting services are not allowed.
+Riot clearly states that using boosting services is not allowed.

 - 90-day penalty for “bussing”